-If you get a headache after eating, it could be HIT.
-Histamine intolerance.
+If you get a headache after eating, it could be from histamine intolerance (HIT).
 I am not talking about taking an antihistamine as if you had an allergy.
-It's much more complicated, yet as easy as that.
+It's much more complicated, yet it could be as easy as that with DAO.

 This is the Histamine Diet printout she gave me to follow and her treatment solution.